mnomanme/advanceReact/README.md

 # React Conditional Rendering

-This project is covered useEffect react hook concepts [Conditional Rendering]()
+This project is covered Conditional Rendering concepts [Conditional Rendering]()

 ## Topic is covered